-- (27) National authorities carrying out coastguard functions are responsible for a wide range of tasks, including but not limited to which may include maritime safety, security, search and rescue, border control, fisheries control, customs control, general law enforcement and environmental protection.
-The [European Border and Coast Guard Agency], the European Fisheries Control Agency established by Council Regulation (EC) No 768/2005 [2] and the European Maritime Safety Agency established by Regulation (EC) No 1406/2002 of the European Parliaement and of the Council [3] should therefore strengthen their cooperation, both with each other and with the national authorities carrying out coastguard functions to increase maritime situational awareness as well as to support coherent and cost-efficient action. - (27a) The implementation of this Regulation does not affect the division of competence between the Union and the Member States or the obligations of Member States under international conventions such as the United Nations Convention on the Law of the Sea, the International Convention for the Safety of Life at Sea, the International Convention on Maritime Search and Rescue, the International Convention for the Prevention of Pollution from Ships, the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers and other relevant maritime international instruments.
+- National authorities carrying out coast guard functions are responsible for a wide range of tasks, including but not limited to which may include maritime safety, security, search and rescue, border control, fisheries control, customs control, general law enforcement and environmental protection.
+The European Border and Coast Guard Agency, the European Fisheries Control Agency established by Council Regulation (EC) No 768/2005 1 and the European Maritime Safety Agency established by Regulation (EC No 1406/2002 of the European Parliament and of the Council 2 should therefore strengthen their cooperation both with each other and with the national authorities carrying out coast guard functions to increase maritime situational awareness as well as to support coherent and cost-efficient action. - (27a) The implementation of this Regulation does not affect the division of competence between the Union and the Member States under the Treaty of the EU or the obligations of Member States under international conventions such as the United Nations Convention on the Law of the Sea, the International Convention for the Safety of Life at Sea, the International Convention on Maritime Search and Rescue, the International Convention for the Prevention of Pollution from Ships, the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers and other relevant maritime international instruments.